FnuPratichi/MCQ_QUIZ/README.md

-Mini quiz nuilt using Python , Flask , HTML, CSS, Javascript.
+Mini quiz built using Python, Flask, HTML, CSS, and Javascript.